Tridense/Heart-Beat/README.md

     5. Go to the Bot tab on the left, click reset token and save the string of symbols in a safe place like a .txt file.
     6. Scroll down and enable "Message Content Intent".

-2. Open your python interpreter of choice
+3. Open your python interpreter of choice:

    I used pycharm, but VS code should also work.
     1. Open the HBM002.py file
     2. Do the following commands in the terminal: